Andersonville Honors Gala

 - Best Place to Shop

-In addition, the winners of the follow two awards will also be presented at the Andersonville Honors Gala:
+In addition to businesses, the winners of the following two awards will also be presented at the Andersonville Honors Gala:

-- The Eco-Andersonville Award, honoring the business who has invested the most to lessen its carbon footprint.
-The recipient of this award will be chosen by the Eco-Andersonville committee of the Andersonville Development Corporatioin.
+- The Eco-Andersonville Award, honoring a business or organization who has invested the most to lessen its carbon footprint.
+The recipient of this award will be chosen by the Eco-Andersonville committee of the Andersonville Sustainable Community Alliance (Andersonville Development Corporation).

 - The Mathiasson Community Service Award, established to honor Kurt Mathaisson, affectionately known as the “Mayor of Andersonville,” is an award the Chamber bestows on an INDIVIDUAL who most exemplifies Kurt’s devotion and commitment to the ongoing vitality of the Andersonville community.
 Nominations will come from the community at large; the Andersonville Chamber of Commerce Board will select the winner.